-We know the hymn: Amazing Grace, how sweet the sound, that saved a wretch like me.
+We know the hymn.
+Amazing Grace, how sweet the sound, that saved a wretch like me.

 It's a cornerstone principle in Christianity, grace.
 The linchpin connecting our view of a loving God with a sacrificial Jesus with a sinful you and me.
 Without the unmerited favor that is God's grace and forgiveness, where would we be?

-I say the delusional idea that God simply wants us to be "good people" is the result of this yearning.
+The insanely popular, but deeply flawed, idea that God simply wants us to be "good people" is the result of this yearning.
 It's the result of us wanting to control the situation, not in a I-Want-To-God kind of way (at least not today), but rather in a let-me-have-control-of-my-destiny kind of way.
 We really want to fix the problem of our sin ourselves.
 We want to work ourselves out of the red area of error into the green area of "right" and "good."

-As great as grace sounds, most of us live our lives as if it's a bit too good to be true.
-Instead of living in freedom, we live worried that God will ultimately conclude we weren't good enough for his Heaven.
+And that means that when it really comes to it, grace sounds a little too good to be true.
+Instead of living out of the freedom of grace, we live our lives in the small print.
+Instead of living in freedom, we live worried God will decided we weren't good enough for his Heaven.

-We live in the small print.
-We all know what the Bible says about grace, and we know how to tell people (and even ourselves) that our efforts to live a life that is pleasing to God is not about proving our worth.
+We know what the Bible says about grace.
+We may even say that our efforts to live a life that is pleasing to God is not about proving our worth.
 But do we really accept that as true?
-Upon closer examination of your life, would you find your motivation to please God stems from the need to feel worth it to Him?
+If we really survey our motivations, would we find your motivation to please God stems from the need to feel worth it to Him?

 We don't work to get God's love and approval, we work because of it.
 We don't will ourselves toward good works because we have to save face, we do so because the love of God has entered into us, and has decided to use our lives as a medium for his love and grace.
 We work out of surrender to Him, because we love Him in return.
 The Bible says we love Him because he first loved us.
 We live out the calling God has on our lives, not because we need to control our situation, but because we have relinquished control.
 Because we have surrendered.
 We are obedient out of love, not fear.
-We are moved by compassion, driven by God's purpose, and willing conduits to God's will.
+We are moved by compassion, driven by God's purpose, and are willing conduits to God's will.
 Not out of obligation or some need to prove ourselves, but because we are free to live a life soaked in the grace of God, free from the chains of measuring up.

 It seems that if we fully grasps this for our lives, the Christian world would be a safer place for us to work together through the struggles of sin and shameful deeds.
 There's no sense in trying to outshine the Son.
 Let him shine through us, and we can be better conduits of God's grace.
 And then, the world can truly understand how amazing God's grace really is.

 Do you have a story to share about God's grace in our life?
-Care to share.
+Care to share?